VerosK/ansible-icingaweb2-php-fpm/README.md

-# ansible role VerosK.icingaweb2-php-fpm
+# ansible role VerosK.icingaweb2

 This sets up icingaweb2 with php-fpm.
-Although it works (in production), it's still more proof of concept.

 Works on CentOS but can be updated to Debian easily.